rdz-oss/BattyBirdNET-Pi/README.md

 Extended and enhanced fork of BirdNET-Pi for bats AND birds.
 Use with Raspberry Pi 4 or 5 and an Audiomoth or Echo Meter Touch 2 basic or Pro.
-**'Easy' - no Linux skill required - installation option coming soon.**
+**'Easy' - no Linux skill required - installation option now available.**

 ### Purpose
 Ever wondered which bat is flying in your yard and when?
 BattyBirdNET-Pi is readily assembled and will help you getting to know the